Wolox/tech-guides/frontend/docs/kickoff/README.md

 ### Create account

-First we need to create an account that will have all the tecnologies of the project.
+First we need to create an account that will have all the technologies of the project.
 Enter [here](https://rollbar.com/account/create/) and insert `EXAMPLE-PROJECT`.

 ![Rollbar New Account](./resources/rollbar-create-account.png)